golioth/docs/docs/guides/lightdb-stream/2-sending-data.md

 ### Inserting data with POST

-To insert data into a LightDB Stream, you can either use the REST API or, as we'll do here, pretend to be a device and use gurl to send CoAP packets to the Golioth servers.
+To insert data into a LightDB Stream, you can either use the REST API or, as we'll do here, pretend to be a device and use `coap` CLI to send CoAP packets to the Golioth servers.
 When writing, data can either be in json or cbor, or a single value of type boolean, float, integer, or string.

 In this example, we'll be saving fictional GPS positional data to a stream located at /position.